rgeilings/raspiBlog/README.md

 ## Acknowledgments

 - AI content generation powered by OpenAI
-- Image generation powered by DALL-E 3
+- Image generation powered by flux1-schnell
 - Hosted on a Raspberry Pi with Docker and Docker-compose

 ---